ovh/docs/pages/platform/kubernetes-k8s/rbac-custom-kubeconfig-limited-access/guide.en-ie.md

 - Role (sets permissions with a given namespace)
 - ClusterRole (same as Role but cluster-wide, for all namespaces)
-- RoleBinding (grants permissions defined in a Role to a user or a set of users within a namespace)
+- RoleBinding (grants permissions defined in a Role to a User, a Group (a set of users) or a ServiceAccount within a namespace)
 - ClusterRoleBinding (same as RoleBinding but for all namespaces)

 When you create a Role or a ClusterRole, several operations (verbs) are allowed: